dustinchilson/Fun-With-CAD/README.markdown

 Readme:
 ================================================================================
 This setup uses CakePHP as a Model-View-Controller website.
-Uses DRY (dont repeat yourself) pricipal to abstract as much code as possible.
+Uses DRY (don't repeat yourself) pricipal to abstract as much code as possible.

 The entire directory is stored in a git repository and changes are tracked by